 About those expensive add-on’s…..the standard is to infuse hyaluronic acid (a moisturizing agent) into the skin with the Dermapen.

 I paid $125 extra for a special “snail serum” with growth hormone to be infused into mine.

 Gross right?
 Well apparently these snails have the ability to shield all of the harmful effects of the environment like the sun, so apparently it gives your skin this same super power!

 The snail juice is called Biopelle Tensage Serum 40 and came with 12 vials.
 She used 3 on my face for the whole treatment, so I had 9 leftover.
-I used one full one each morning and night before applying my Kollagen Intensiv moisturizing cream.
+I used one full one each morning and at night for the next few days.